How to Build the Foundation of an Accessible Online Course

 - Be equally effective and integrated for all students

-Why is accessibility important in an online environment?
+Why accessibility is important in an online course

 The key elements of accessible online courses